 The road to pay equity for teacher aides

-A summary of the timeline for the pay equity claim for teacher aides and those doing the same or similar work, agreed between NZEI Te Riu Roa and the Ministry of Education in September 2017
+See below for a summary of the timeline for the pay equity claim for teacher aides and those doing the same or similar work, agreed between NZEI Te Riu Roa and the Ministry of Education in September 2017.

 The Ministry agrees there are grounds for a case

 Goal: The employer (Ministry of Education) agrees there are grounds to believe teacher aide work has been undervalued.

 Progress: Complete.
 We’re on the road to pay equity!

 What happened: The teacher aide negotiating team met with the Ministry of Education on 20 October 2017.

 The teacher aides provided evidence and data that their work is mostly done by women and that it is undervalued as “women’s work”, they highlighted the history of the work.
 They showed that these factors have had a real impact on pay rates for teacher aides.